Discovering What's Out There with SSDP

 }

-With the above changes, the search session is ended after maximumWaitResponseTime seconds causing the socket to be closed.
+With the above changes, the search session ends after maximumWaitResponseTime seconds, causing the socket to be closed.
 The more eagle-eyed reader may have spotted that timeoutTimer has a trigger time that is 0.1 seconds longer than maximumWaitResponseTime - this is to allow any responses from root devices that waited the full maximumWaitResponseTime seconds before responding to reach the app and be processed before the search session is ended.

 Some people are harder to talk to than others